-- the router is not experiencing difficulties, there is no need to download a more recent firmware version, unless the version has a new feature that you want to use. - 2) When you upgrade the router's firmware, you may lose its current configurations, so please back up the router's current settings before you upgrade its firmware. - Do not turn off the router or press the Reset button while the firmware is being upgraded. - 4) The router will reboot after the upgrading has been finished.
+- 1) When you upgrade the router's firmware, you may lose its current configurations, so please back up the router's current settings before you upgrade its firmware. - 2) Do not turn off the router or press the Reset button while the firmware is being upgraded. - 3) The router will reboot after the upgrading has been finished.